timescale/docs/timescaledb/getting-started/compress-data.md

 2. Manually compressing chunks

-## Enabling TimescaleDB compression on the hypertable
+## Enable TimescaleDB compression on the hypertable

 To enable compression, you need to [`ALTER` the `stocks_real_time` hypertable][alter-table-compression].
 There are three parameters you can specify when enabling compression: